Q: What safety precautions do I need to take?

-A: Although the Collal adhesives are perfectly suitable for outdoor use, we would recommend that Adesilex or a similar product is used, these types of adhesives are more likely to resist weathering on a long term basis.
-Whether opting for the Collal brand or Adesilex, it is very important to remember that thorough grouting and sealing of the project will ensure a much longer lifespan.
+A: Although the Collal adhesives are perfectly suitable for outdoor use, we would recommend a cement-based adhesive such as Mapei Mosaic Adhesive or Mapei Keraquick Rapid Set, these types of adhesives are more likely to resist weathering on a long term basis.

-Q: How do I put a mosaic on a wall and avoid them slipping off?
+Q: How do I install a mosaic onto a wall?

-A: The best way to stick mosaic designs to a wall and ensuring that they will not slide down is using Fibre Glass Mesh.
-You will need to glue your tiles individually to the mesh whilst it is laid flat on your table (do make sure to cover your table with plastic or grease proof paper before hand).
+A: The best way to install a mosaic design to a wall is using Fibre Glass Mesh.
+You will need to glue your tiles individually to the mesh whilst it is laid flat on your table (do make sure to cover your table with plastic beforehand).
 The easiest way to handle the tiles and mesh is to cut them down into 30x30cm sections.
-The collal glue can be used sparingly to glue the tiles to the mesh.
+The Collal glue can be used sparingly to glue the tiles to the mesh.

-Once the glue has fully cured, the sheets can be fixed to the wall using tile-fix or adesilex.
+Once the glue has fully dried, the sheets can be fixed to the wall using a cement-based adhesive.
 Once this has cured, the whole design can be grouted and cleaned up.

 Q: Can I mosaic on wood or plywood?